christophbach/Dash-MoneyMoney/README.md

 Fetches amount and value of privately held Litecoin address via blockexplorer and returns it as a security.
 This can be also be used to track your cold storage.

+Do you like this extension?
+Donation Litecoin address: LhB4wcqZoYD7GeACbEgwHBivYywJGvdBzG

 ![MoneyMoney screenshot with Litecoin Balance](screens/litecoin-balance.png)

 ## Extension Setup